ronilaukkarinen/md-wysiwyg-editor/docs/bugs-and-to-do.md

   * https://stackoverflow.com/questions/61221847/prevent-tinymce-from-replacing-nbsp-to-regular-space
 * TinyMCE still does filters inside of <htmlprotect> (so can't use e.g. text-align: center; or font-weight: strong; CSS tags in table headers, have to use <th> and <b>
 * Editor removes line breaks/white space inside of <htmlprotect>
+* TinyMCE doesn't do markdown table headers right (does bold and puts under header row)